The Bangor and Aroostook Railroad, Serving Northern Maine

-The little railroad found in the northern, virtually unknown and unheard of areas of Maine surprisingly found itself in a pop star role beginning in 1950 with a new freight service it initiated.
-That year the BAR decided to build a fleet of 500 insulated refrigerator cars (known as refers, the railroad needed these cars to keep their potato shipments at a constant 40 degrees Fahrenheit while en route to market) and painted them in a striking and eye-catching Americana scheme of red, white, and blue with STATE OF MAINE PRODUCTS proudly adorning the cars’ flanks.
-Their celebrity status was result of their operating all across the country when leased out to railroads and companies for use during the months when the BAR did not need them.
+The little railroad was quick to enjoy the advantages and savings diesels had to offer by acquiring new F3's from Electro-Motive in 1947 and 1948.
+It had first tested this cab model a year earlier in July of 1946 and was impressed with its capabilities.
+The BAR became a regular EMD customer, purchasing nearly its entire inventory from the builder.
+In 1950 the railroad also acquired a semi-celebrity status with a new freight service it initiated.
+That year the company decided to build a fleet of 500 insulated refrigerator cars (known as reefers, the railroad needed these to keep its potato shipments at a constant 40 degrees Fahrenheit while in transit) and painted them in a striking and eye-catching Americana scheme of red, white, and blue with STATE OF MAINE PRODUCTS proudly adorning the cars’ flanks.
+Their acclaim was the result of rolling all across the country when leased out to railroads and companies for use during months they were not needed.